parmentelat/asynciojobs/README.md

 ## A simplistic orchestration engine

-The main and single purpose of this library is to allow for the static description of a scenario involving `asyncio`-compliant jobs, that have dependencies in the sense that a given job cannot start until its requirements have not completed.
+The main and single purpose of this library is to allow for the static description of scenarii involving `asyncio`-compliant jobs, that have dependencies in the sense that a given job cannot start until its requirements have not completed.

 So in a nutshell you would: